terra-money/docs/docs/dev/README.md

    - Distribute rewards for the previous block

 2. Slashing
-   - Checking of infraction evidence or downtime of validators for double-signing and downtime penalites.
+   - Checking of infraction evidence or downtime of validators for double-signing and downtime penalties.

 ### Process Messages

-3. Messages are routed to the modules that are responsible for working them and then procesed by the appropriate Message Handlers.
+3. Messages are routed to the modules that are responsible for working them and then processed by the appropriate Message Handlers.

 ### End Block